servicecatalog/development/README.md

 #### Deploying the application

 After the environment is set, developers can use the Ant targets to build/redeploy only specific modules.
 For example, to redeploy the portal `Portal.BUILD` and then `Portal.REDEPLOY` should be run one after another.

+#### Deploying eclipse-birt-runtime

+OSCM uses [eclipse-birt-runtime](http://www.eclipse.org/birt/) for generating reports.
+After OSCM deployment it is time for you to download and deploy eclipse-birt-runtime.
+You can find it under the [link](http://www.eclipse.org/downloads/download.php?file=/birt/downloads/drops/R-R1-4_5_0-201506092134/birt-runtime-4.5.0-20150609.zip).
+Birt.war is the application you should be interested in.
+We advice you to get the latest version.
+When you have deployed the application you may now to upload all the reports we have designed for you.
+The reports are delivered with every our [release](https://github.com/servicecatalog/development/releases) in eclipse-birt-runtime.zip.
+Just unpack the content to folder on glassfish where the application has been deployed (usually: ${glassfishHome}\glassfish\domains\{domain}\applications\{ecilpse_runtime_folder}).